rust-lang/rustlings/README.md

 ## To do these exercises

-Thanks to [btbytes'](https://twitter.com/btbytes) [prlinks](https://github.com/btbytes/prlink), you can now click on the links below to load the exercises in the rust playpen!
+Thanks to [btbytes'](https://twitter.com/btbytes) [prlinks](https://github.com/btbytes/prlink), you can now click on the links below to load the exercises in the rust playground!

 There are infinite correct answers-- the exercises are sometimes left very open-ended.
-Scroll down in the playpen to find comments that have hints.
+Scroll down in the playground to find comments that have hints.

 If you need more help or would like to compare solutions, you can ask in [#rust on irc.mozilla.org](https://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust), the [user forum](https://users.rust-lang.org/), or [the subreddit](https://reddit.com/r/rust).
 If an exercise could be improved in any way, please [create an issue](https://github.com/carols10cents/rustlings/issues/new) or submit a pull request!